 UCD has Ireland’s leading economics department.
 Our economists are experts with international reputations in a wide range of topics such as macroeconomics, econometrics, applied microeconomics, international trade, health economics and economic history.
 Papers from the School’s working paper series can be found here.

-For graduates, UCD offers a Masters degree in Economics as well as a PhD programme.
-Our Masters programme features small group teaching from leading economists and a supervised research thesis.
+For graduates, UCD offers Masters degrees in Economics as well as a PhD programme.
+Our Masters programmes feature small group teaching from leading economists and the option of either a supervised research thesis or an economics-related internship.
 Masters students are an integral part of our School community, attending research seminars and receiving a wide range of supports for students to help them prepare for the research thesis element of their degree.
 You will find more information here.